 Your payroll record-keeping obligation

 Tax agencies such as the IRS require you to hold onto records for four years.
 If asked, you are expected to provide an employee’s personal information, copies of the tax forms that have been filed, dates and amounts of tax payments, amounts and dates of salary or wage payments, expense reimbursements, and retirement payments.
 For more information, visit the record-keeping section of the IRS employer's tax guide.

 What are employee payroll responsibilities?

-Before starting work, your employees need to fill out a W-4 form.
-The information they give on this form helps you figure out how much tax to withhold from their pay.
-They’re required to tell you if there’s a change in their circumstances from what they reported.
+Before starting work, your employees need to fill out a W-4 form and state tax form.
+The information they give on these forms helps you figure out how much tax to withhold from their pay.
+They’re also required to tell you any time there’s a change in their circumstances.

 It’s also up to employees to review each pay stub.
-Encourage them to check that pay, benefits, and taxes are being made correctly.
+Encourage them to check that pay, benefits, and taxes are being reported correctly.

 Payroll is what keeps business booming